Information Systems (ISAN)

 ISAN 3350.
 Information Systems Security.

 This course examines the concepts of information systems and network availability, integrity, and confidentiality in order to develop effective security controls, processes, practices, and procedures.
-Topics include methodologies, models, architectures, access control systems, ethics, and legal implications of IT security.
+Topics include methodologies, models, architectures, access control systems, ethics, and legal implications of information technology security.
+Students examine how security principles are applied within organizational and regulatory contexts to support effective governance of information systems.
 Prerequisite: A minimum 2.0 Overall GPA.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.